5 Wacky Moments from Olympic Games Past

-Then there's the real winner of the 1904 Olympic gold for the marathon, English-born American Thomas Hicks(at left wearing the sash).
-In the days before Gatorade, Hicks' energy flagged repeatedly throughout the race, and he nearly collapsed several times.
-His coaches revived him with a decidedly unusual sports drink: a mixture of strychnine and brandy.
+Then there's the special sauce employed by the real marathon winner of the 1904 Olympics, English-born American Thomas Hicks.
+In the days before Gatorade, Hicks's coaches revived him with a mix of strychnine and brandy.

 Canadian George Goulding may have won the gold in the 10,000-meter walk in the 1912 Stockholm Games, but he wasn't about to waste any money on extra words when he wired the news home.
-The telegram he sent his wife succinctly read, "Won—George."
+The telegram he sent his wife read "Won—George."

-Basketball made its Olympic debut in 1936 in Berlin, but the Third Reich didn’t exactly do a bang-up job of finding venues.
-Apparently there weren't any indoor basketball courts in Berlin, so the games were played outdoors on clay-and-sand lawn tennis courts.
+Basketball made its Olympic debut in 1936 in Berlin, but German organizers didn’t bother with building actual basketball courts.
+The event was played outdoors on clay-and-sand lawn tennis courts.
 Dribbling a basketball on clay and sand is never easy, but it became even tougher when the gold medal game between Canada and the United States coincided with a thunderstorm.
-As the court turned into mud, scoring plummeted.
-The final wasn't quite what you'd call a barnburner; in the end, Team USA took the first gold medal with a 19-8 victory.
+Scoring became nearly impossible.
+Team USA won with a 19-8 victory.

-In 1968 the Swedish team appeared to have won the bronze in modern pentathlon until Hans-Gunnar Liljenwall failed a drug test...for alcohol.
-It was common for modern pentathletes to have a tippled to calm their nerves before the shooting competition, but Liljenwall hit the bottle a bit too hard.
+In 1968 the Swedish team appeared to have won the bronze in modern pentathlon until Hans-Gunnar Liljenwall failed a drug test—for alcohol.
+It was common for modern pentathletes to have a tipple to calm their nerves before the shooting competition, but Liljenwall hit the bottle a bit too hard.
 He became the first person to ever receive a drug disqualification from the Olympics after his blood alcohol content came in above the legal limit.
-Liljenwall fell back on the classic drunk's excuse: he'd only had two beers.